MetaChest: Generalized few-shot learning of pathologies from chest X-rays: Conclusions and future work

-As future work, we envision three main research directions.
+As future work, we envision four main research directions.
 First, leveraging Vision Foundation Models as a starting point for pathology classification.
 Pre-trained on large-scale datasets, these models could provide richer and more generalizable feature representations, thereby enhancing classification performance.
 Second, developing multimodal classification models that integrate complementary information from radiology reports, such as radiologist notes and clinical records.
 Incorporating this additional contextual information could enrich the diagnostic process and improve overall performance.
+Third, analyzing the behavior of ProtoNet-ML under different distance and activation functions.
 Finally, conducting a comparative evaluation between model predictions and expert radiologist assessments.
 Such a study would enable clinical validation of the results and provide a more accurate and reliable measure of the model’s effectiveness in clinical settings.